Loara/Meucci/README.md

 ## Installation

 You need Java 8 or later to install (this version of) Meucci compiler.
+Main class is comp.general.Master

 If you've installed Apache Ant, you can simply follow this steps: